rahmnathan/WeatherDisplay/README.md

-This project is a display showing weather in your current location, the current time, and the current commute time to from/to any given destination.
+This project is a display showing current weather and forecast for your location, the current time, and the current commute time to from/to any given destination.
 I currently have it running on a 16" screen.
 I'm not sure how it will scale to others.
 Weather is provided by OpenWeatherMap; commute is provided by google; and background image is provided by Bing.
 Screenshots/pictures can be found here --> http://imgur.com/a/XdPYu .

 To use: